KevinXu02/controlled-dreamgaussian/readme.md

 python main.py --config configs/text_sdcn.yaml load={path_to_corgi_nurse_model}
 ```

-Please check `./configs/text_mv.yaml` for more options.
+Please check `./configs/text_sdcn.yaml` for more options.
+You may use your own pose from https://zhuyu1997.github.io/open-pose-editor/.
+Just right click and copy the key points into config/text_sdcn.yaml.

 ## Loading LoRA models
 As diffuser doesn't support loading LoRA models to the text encoder, we have to merge the base SD model with the LoRA model in the A1111WebUI. https://github.com/AUTOMATIC1111/stable-diffusion-webui.
 And you can load the merged model by modifying the config file.

 Helper scripts: